ucsb-cs56-pconrad-mentors/ucsb-cs56-pconrad-mentors.github.io/_topics/curation_start_of_course.md

       as an issue.
     * Add as issues, any other obvious problems or refactorings in the build.xml
 * Check the javadoc generation
-    * Most of the current build.xml files, if they build javadoc at all, will publish it to a CSIL account.
+    * Older build.xml files, if they build javadoc at all, will do it in one of several ways that is now obsolete.
+They might have some complicated code to publish to a CSIL account, or a gh-pages branch, or something else.
-    * The javadoc files might be in the .gitignore
+    * The javadoc files might be in the `.gitignore` which is also not what we want.
     * Instead, we should have them NOT put the javadoc in the .gitignore, and NOT copy it to a space outside the repo.
+They should, instead, just leave the javadoc in a directory inside the repo, possibly under `docs/` or possibly at the top level of the repo.
+    * The repo should then publish to github-pages, and there is should be a link to the generated javadocs from the README.md.
-They should, instead, use the gh-pages workflow to publish their javadoc to a github pages URL.
-Add this as an issue on every repo where the build.xml doesn't already do this (for M16, that will be every repo.
-For quarters after M16, it will be a mix.)
+    * Add this as an issue on every repo where the build.xml doesn't already do this
 * Check the javadoc itself
+    * Actually generate the javadoc, and see if there are any errors.
+If there are errors, note those as issues.
     * If there are places where the javadoc can be improved, note those as issues
 * Check the existing list of issues
     * Familiarize yourself with each issue.